 The scratch file system is purged.
 Any file not accessed within 8 weeks is subject to deletion.
 Please make sure to back up your important files.

 The Perlmutter Scratch File system should always be referenced using the environment variable

 /pscratch/sd/FirstLetterOfUserName/YourUserName.
 For example, for user,

 /pscratch/sd/e/elvis.
 Perlmutter scratch is available to all Permutter compute nodes and is tuned for high performance.

 If your scratch usage exceeds your quota, you will not be able to write to the file system until you reduce your usage.
 See Quotas for a listing of quota limits.

 The Perlmutter Scratch File System is an all-flash file system.
 It has 35 PB of disk space, an aggregate bandwidth of >5 TB/sec, and 4 million IOPS (4 KiB random).
 It has 16 MDS (metadata servers) and 298 I/O servers called OSTs.

 By default files on Perlmutter are striped across a single OST.
 Given the large number of small files on our system, this is a compromise to ensure reasonable performance for most files.
 However, some I/O patterns may find better performance with different striping.
 Please see our Lustre striping page for a longer discussion.

 All NERSC users should backup important files on a regular basis.
 Ultimately, it is the user's responsibility to prevent data loss.

-Perlmutter scratch directories are purged.
 Perlmutter scratch directories may be deleted after a user is no longer active.